mgoellnitz/dinistiq/README.md

 integerValue=java.lang.Integer(42)
 ```

-are some examples for this.
 While

 ```
 mapTest=java.util.Map
 ```

-creates and empty map instance.
+creates an empty map instance.
 Like with any other bean, the contents of this
 map can be modified by a properties file.
-In this case the contents of the
+In this case, the contents of the
 properties file's key / value pairs will be used as content for the whole map.

 Lists of strings can be created by